 - Enable two-factor authentication (2FA): Consider enabling 2FA if it’s available.
 2FA requires entering a second piece of information—such as a code sent to your smartphone—to access an account.

 - Alert the credit bureaus: Visit the home pages of Experian, Equifax, and TransUnion, the three national credit bureaus, and alert them that you've been the victim of a phishing attempt.
 You might freeze your credit with each of the bureaus to make sure criminals can't open new credit accounts or take out new loans in your name.

 - Contact your credit card providers: If you've given up credit card information, immediately call your credit card providers.
 They can freeze your credit to prevent unauthorized purchases.
 They can also work with you to determine which purchases on your accounts are legitimate and which were made by criminals.

 - Check your credit reports: Order free copies of your credit reports from AnnualCreditReport.com.
 Check these reports carefully for any unfamiliar activity to make sure no one has opened credit card accounts or loans in your name.

 - Study your credit card statements: Be on the lookout for any unauthorized or suspicious charges.

-As cybercriminals continue to evolve their phishing attacks and other techniques, its best to have advanced security software leading your defense.
-To ensure you aren’t asking yourself “what is phishing” after an attack has already unfolded, make sure to take the precautions and use your best judgment when browsing online and responding to messages.
+To respond promptly to a phishing attack, make sure to take the above precautions and use your best judgment when browsing online and responding to messages.